daattali/beautiful-jekyll/_posts/2019-06-20-failed-to-deploy-ovf-package-the-ovf-descriptor-is-not-available.md

 >
 > If this does not resolve the problem, other possible solutions are shown in this KB article: 2147256.

 At this point I know this is not going to help because my vCenter certificate is issued by a CA and the root is trusted.
 I tried what the KB mentions but it did nothing.

-I found the solution in the [VMTN response](https://communities.vmware.com/thread/573590?start=15&tstart=0) by use Sasha_G. **That's right, I was using the short name (which is in the SAN of my certificate by the way).
+Credits to Sasha_G. for the solution in this [VMTN](https://communities.vmware.com/thread/573590?start=15&tstart=0). **That's right, I was using the short name (which is in the SAN of my certificate by the way).
 I tried with the FQDN and it worked.**

 Turns out the error description contained the solution all along (Not on purpose though -> see url).
 Now I have no idea how I managed to live that long without ever encountering this issue, I guess I don't use short as I often as I thought...